 JRR Tolkien – The Hobbit

-In the previous post I described the three sliding trays in my toolchest.
+In the previous post your humble and obedient servant described the three sliding trays in my toolchest.
 In this post we will descend beneath those trays into the lowest depths, a lonely space I call “the Dungeon.”
-So light your torches, unsling your axes, and let’s see what lurks in the dark.
-Don’t worry about me, Gentle Reader, I’ll be right behind you.
+So light your torches, unsling your axes, and let’s meet what lurks in the dark.
+Don’t worry about me, Gentle Reader, I’ll be right behind you!

 One chisel box contains a 10pc oirenomi set, another a 10-pc mukomachinomi (mortise chisel) set, the third and fourth boxes contain various usunomi, kotenomi, atsunomi, and other specialty chisels.
 Approximately 38 Kiyotada-brand chisels reside in these boxes, mostly custom-forged.